axe-api/docs/docs/learn/testing.md

 export { onBeforeInit, onAfterInit };
 ```

-After that only thing, you should do is call the dependency via IoC;
+After that only thing, you should do is call the dependency via `IoC`;

 ```ts
 import { IoCService, IHookParameter } from "axe-api";